 Do Not Turn Off the Central Air Conditioning System

 Use a digital programmable thermostat to control the temperature inside of your home as if you were there.
 Save money on your energy bill by programming it to run at 78 degrees.

 Cut the Electric Where You Can

 Cut the electric breakers for bedrooms and family rooms that are not in use.
-Electronic equipment in particular should be disconnected from power while you are away to protect them in case of a lightening strike.
+Electronic equipment, in particular, should be disconnected from power while you are away to protect them in case of a lightning strike.

 Cut the Gas

 If you use a gas stove cut off the gas supply.
 If a pilot light were to go out, your home could fill up with gas, creating a very dangerous situation.